-7 Exceptional Circumstance (Exemptions)
+8. Exceptional Circumstance (Exemptions).

-- 7.1 Where the responsible person can demonstrate that there are exceptional circumstances with regards to the premises and require the full AFA PDA then an exception may be granted. - 7.2 Any request for an exemption due to significant risk will be considered by CFA, the onus is on the responsible person to submit the case to the Authority.
-The case must be based upon that the Policy exposes relevant persons, critical infrastructure or premises/items of historical or scientific interest at high risk. - 7.3 The premises must demonstrate good management of their fire alarm system. - 7.4 The exception can be removed if the number of UwFS triggers further action stage 2 as detailed below:-
+- 8.1 Where the responsible person can demonstrate that there are exceptional circumstances with regards to the premises and require the full AFA PDA then an exception may be granted. - 8.2 Any request for an exemption due to significant risk will be considered by CFB, the onus is on the responsible person to submit the case to CFB. - 8.3 The case must be based upon the high risk to persons resulting from the new CFB UwFS policy. - 8.4 The premises must demonstrate good management of their fire alarm system. - 8.5 The exception can be removed if the number of UwFS triggers further action levels as detailed below:-